ppeble/emissary-ingress.dev/docs/pre-release/topics/install/upgrade/helm/emissary-1.14/emissary-2.4.md

    running simultaneously, Ambassador Cloud could see conflicting information about your cluster.

-   The migration YAML used below to install $productName$ $version$ will not install a duplicate agent.
-If you are building your own YAML, make sure not to include a duplicate agent.
+   The best way to avoid multiple agents when installing with Helm is to use `--set agent.enabled=false` to tell Helm not to install a new Agent with
+   $productName$ $versionTwoX$.
+Once testing is done, you can switch Agents safely.

-You can also migrate by [installing $productName$ $version$ in a separate cluster](../../../../migrate-to-2-alternate).
+You can also migrate by [installing $productName$ $versionTwoX$ in a separate cluster](../../../../migrate-to-2-alternate).
-This permits absolute certainty that your $productName$ 1.14 configuration will not be affected by changes meant for $productName$ $version$, and it eliminates concerns about ACME, but it is more effort.
+This permits absolute certainty that your $productName$ 1.14 configuration will not be affected by changes meant for $productName$ $versionTwoX$, and it eliminates concerns about ACME, but it is more effort.

 ## Side-by-Side Migration Steps